 The UK Government's advice is constantly being updated.
 Government guidance is now that anyone that can work from home should work from home.
-Travel only if essential and social distancing (2m) should be enforced at all times, outside of those that live in your single household.
+Travel only if essential, one form of exercise, close to your home per day.
+Social distancing (2m) should be enforced at all times, outside of those that live in your single household.

-Some Oganisations that can remain open are putting in a staff rotation system, between home and place of work, to enable business to carry on but reducing the risk of exposure both in the workplace and whilst travelling.
+Oganisations that are able to ensure the social distancing rule and staff safety can remain open.
+Some are putting in a staff rotation system, between home and place of work, to enable business to carry on but reducing the risk of exposure both in the workplace and whilst travelling.
 It may also be possible to segregate different areas of the business reducing even further the chances of transmission.

 All staff identified as at Risk, including over 70's and medically vulnerable people have now been asked to isolate themselves until end of June!
 (This includes my wife who has Lymphoma).